ymatsunaga/mdtoolbox-doc/getting_started.rst

 MDToolbox assumes specific data structures for coordinates and trajectories.

-Coordinate variable is a row vector whose column has the XYZ coordinates of atoms in order [x(1) y(1) z(1) x(2) y(2) z(2)
+Coordinate variable is a row vector whose columns are the XYZ coordinates of atoms in order [x(1) y(1) z(1) x(2) y(2) z(2)
 \.\.\. x(natom) y(natom) z(natom)].

-Thus, for example, translation in the x-axis by 3.0 Angstrom is coded in MATLAB as follows:
+Thus, for example, translation in the x-axis by 3.0 Angstrom is coded as follows:
 ::

   crd(1:3:end) = crd(1:3:end) + 3.0;